He korero whakarapopoto

 Crown entities include school boards, tertiary education institutions and many other public bodies as defined by the Crown Entities Act 2004.
 In 2010 there were 2,607 Crown entities, which spent $32 billion in 2009/10.

 Crown entities are often run by boards, appointed by government ministers.
 Formal communication is between a minister and the board, but in practice many ministers deal with senior managers on issues.
-Entities report annually to Parliament and must set out their goals for the coming year.
+Crown entities report annually to Parliament and must set out their goals for the coming year.